lelou6666/nimbus-docs/phantom/protocol.rst

   2 are on EC2, you would need to call CreateLaunchConfiguration twice, first with mylaunch@hotel and next with mylaunch@ec2.

-  The REST protocol details
-  can be found `here <http://docs.amazonwebservices.com/AutoScaling/latest/APIReference/API_CreateLaunchConfiguration.html>`_.
+  The Autoscale protocol details can be found `here <http://docs.amazonwebservices.com/AutoScaling/latest/APIReference/API_CreateLaunchConfiguration.html>`_.

 * ``DeleteLaunchConfiguration``.
 This simply deletes a launch configuration that the user previously created with a call to CreateLaunchConfiguration.
 You must use the
   <launch configuration name>@<target cloud name> name here.
-  The REST protocol details
-  can be found `here <http://docs.amazonwebservices.com/AutoScaling/latest/APIReference/API_DeleteLaunchConfiguration.html>`_.
+  The Autoscale protocol details can be found `here <http://docs.amazonwebservices.com/AutoScaling/latest/APIReference/API_DeleteLaunchConfiguration.html>`_.

 * ``DescribeLaunchConfigurations``.
 List all of the launch configurations that the user previously created with calls to CreateLaunchConfiguration.
   You must use the
   <launch configuration name>@<target cloud name> name here.
-  The REST protocol details
-  can be found `here <http://docs.amazonwebservices.com/AutoScaling/latest/APIReference/API_DescribeLaunchConfigurations.html>`_.
+  The Autoscale protocol details can be found `here <http://docs.amazonwebservices.com/AutoScaling/latest/APIReference/API_DescribeLaunchConfigurations.html>`_.

 * ``CreateAutoScalingGroup``.
 This API function will start running a group